 Teeth can crack in several different ways.
 Cracks may affect the crown, root or both parts of the tooth.

 Cracked teeth demonstrate many types of symptoms ranging from discomfort to pain when chewing, pain on release of biting pressure and sensitivity to hot and cold temperatures.
-However, these symptoms are often inconsistent, making diagnosis of cracked teeth challenging.
+Often, these symptoms occur inconsistently, making diagnosis difficult.

 Subscribe to our mailing list to get the updates to your inbox